Carolinas campaign: Columbia (February 17)

+On the evening of February 17, the Fort Sumter garrison and all remaining Confederate forces in the Charleston area evacuated north to avoid being cut off by Sherman's advancing army.

+More than a month after seizing Fort Fisher, on February 22 Union troops captured the important port of Wilmington, North Carolina, after a small battle.

 Wyse Fork (March 7–10)

 Schofield planned to advance inland from Wilmington, NC, in February.
 At the same time, he assigned Maj.
 Gen. Jacob D. Cox to direct Union forces from New Bern toward Goldsboro.
 On March 7, Cox's advance was stopped by divisions under Gen. Braxton Bragg's command at Southwest Creek south of Kinston, North Carolina.
 On March 8, the Confederates attempted to seize the initiative by attacking the Union flanks.
 After initial success, their attacks stalled because of faulty communications.
 On March 9, the Union forces were reinforced and beat back Bragg's renewed attacks on March 10 after heavy fighting.
 Bragg withdrew across the Neuse River and was unable to prevent the fall of Kinston on March 14.

 Monroe's Cross Roads (March 10)

+On March 9, Union troops under Sherman entered Robeson County, North Carolina.
+In Lumberton, they burned the railway depot and the jail and looted some homes before moving north.

 As Sherman's army advanced into North Carolina, Maj.
 Gen. Judson Kilpatrick's Cavalry Division screened its left flank.
 On the evening of March 9, two of Kilpatrick's brigades encamped near the Charles Monroe House in Cumberland (now Hoke) County.
 Early on March 10, Hampton's Confederate cavalry surprised the Federals in their camps, driving them back in confusion and capturing wagons and artillery.
 The Federals regrouped and counterattacked, regaining their artillery and camps after a desperate fight.
 With Union reinforcements on the way, the Confederates withdrew.

+On March 11, Sherman's force occupied Fayetteville.